 - Identify key guidelines for ethical business communication

-It’s not enough for a communicator to craft a message that’s clearly understood by an audience, leveraging the seven principles of business communication:
+It’s not enough for a communicator to craft a message that’s clearly understood by an audience, the goal should be to leverage the seven principles of business communication.
+Here is the list of the seven pillars about communication:

 In reality, if you adhere to the seven principles, you will communicate ethically.
 For instance, if you craft a message that is not clear and concise, and you use tricky language that manipulates your consideration for your audience’s knowledge, then you are not being ethical.
 If you’re not being objective, and you are trying to communicate your opinion (or the opinion of others) as fact, then you are not being ethical.
 If you purposely do not disclose complete information, then you are not being ethical.